Ordinary share

 Two characteristics of ordinary shares are:

-• Ordinary shares of a stock indicate a company’s proportionate ownership.
+• They indicate a company’s proportionate ownership.

-• Ordinary shares have one vote per share.
+• They have one vote per share.

 Preference shares allow shareholders to receive dividends and are used by businesses to generate cash.
 Another financial tool that businesses utilise to generate money and provide shareholders with voting rights is ordinary shares.